by P. Kendall and E. Shackelton* (9/13)

 Prepare Equipment and Jars

 Pressure canner.
 Make sure your pressure canner has a tight-fitting cover, clean exhaust vent (or petcock) and safety valve, and an accurate pressure gauge.
 There are two types of pressure gauges: weighted and dial gauges.
-Weighted gauges need only to be cleaned before using.
-Dial gauges need to be checked for accuracy.
-Check them each season before use, more frequently if used often.
-Ask your Colorado State University Extension county office where to have your gauge checked.
+Dial gauges need to be checked for accuracy before using but weighted gauges need only to be cleaned before using.
+Check gauges each season before use, more frequently if used often.
+Contact your Colorado State University Extension county office for more information about having your gauge checked.

 Use a pressure canner that holds at least 4 quart jars.
 Smaller pressure canner-saucepans are not recommended for home canning as they heat up and cool down too quickly to ensure adequate heat penetration using the processing schedules specified in this fact sheet.

 Canning jars and lids.
-Discard any jars and closures with cracks, chips, dents or rust.
-Defects prevent airtight seals.
+Discard any jars and closures with cracks, chips, dents or rust, since defects can prevent an airtight seal.
 Use jars designed specifically for home canning.
-Commercial food jars (mayonnaise, coffee, etc.) break easily in pressure canners and may not seal.
 Use only the half-pint, pint and quart sizes.
 Wash jars in hot, soapy water and rinse well before using.
-Prepare metal lids as manufacturer directs.
-(See Figure 1.)
+Keep the jars hot until they are filled and placed in the canner.
+This will help prevent jar breakage.
+Prepare new metal lids as manufacturer directs (See Figure 1).
+Do not use commercial food jars (mayonnaise, pasta sauce, etc.) as they break easily in pressure canners and may not seal.

 Select only fresh, young, tender vegetables for canning.
-The sooner you can get them from the Garden to the jar, the better.
+The sooner you can get them from the garden to the jar, the better.
 For ease of packing and even cooking, sort the vegetables for size and ripeness.
-Wash all vegetables thoroughly, whether or not they will be pared.
-Dirt contains some of the bacteria hardest to kill.
-Don't let vegetables soak; they may lose flavor and nutrients.
+Wash all vegetables thoroughly.
+Soil often contains bacterial spores, the form of bacteria which is hardest to destroy.
+Don’t let vegetables soak; they may lose flavor and nutrients.
 Handle them gently to avoid bruising.

 Fill and Close Jars

 The hot-pack method is recommended for all low-acid foods, including vegetables.
 Some vegetables may also be packed raw.
-See individual directions in Table 1 to determine which methods to use.
+(See individual directions in Table 1 to determine which method to use.)

 Hot pack.
 Heat vegetables in water or steam before packing.
 Then cover with the boiling cooking liquid or water.
 Loosely pack the hot food.